Skip to main content

 const result = await cortex.memory.delete("user-123-personal", "mem_abc123");

-// ACID conversation still accessible
+// ACID conversation still accessible if needed

 Comparison: